Yoomee/docs/digital-ocean/rails.md

 # Digital Ocean

-This README explains how to setup a cloud server on Digital Ocean.
-Please follow all the steps until it explicitly says optional.
+This README explains how to setup a cloud server on Digital Ocean that uses Ruby on Rails, Postgress and Capistrano.

+Please follow all the steps below in order.

 ## Create Droplet